 After a successful collegiate career and a run in the professional ranks, Kelli Bowers joined the Grand Canyon women's golf team as an assistant coach in October of 2015.
-She will enter her fourth season with the Lopes in 2018-19.
+She will enter her sixth season with the Lopes in 2020-21.

 Bowers has played a significant role in GCU's steady rise to winning the Western Athletic Conference tournament in 2018, and earning the school's first-ever NCAA Tournament bid in it's first postseason eligible year.
 She hepled coach three All-WAC honorees in 2017-18, including the WAC Freshman of the Year who also won medalist honors at the WAC Championship.